Principle-Five/pumpia/README.md

 See documentation at [PumpIA](https://principle-five.github.io/pumpia/).

+Please note there isn't a stable version (v1.0.0) yet, backwards compatibility breaks are instead denoted by the minor version.

 Requirements
 ------------
 PumpIA has been designed to use the minimum number of dependencies, so the user interface relies on tkinter.